Aravindha1234u/tableflow-railway/README.md

 - Click the Railway button 👆
 - Add the required environment variables.
-- Deploy
+- Deploy.
-- Once scylla DB is deployed and running, you should get TCP proxy URL in settings -> public networking.
+- Deployment will take some time.
+Once scylla DB is deployed and running, you should get TCP proxy URL in settings -> public networking.
 Copy the URL and update the backend service environment variables and make sure to redeploy the service to make it work as expected.
 - Access the Admin UI by navigating to "http://\<PROJECT_URL\>.up.railway.dev/".
 ![Dashboard](img/admin-dashboard.png)
 - You can create a new importer by clicking on the "Create New" button on the top right corner.